Some links in this post may be affiliate links

 Container grown Indian Azalea requires repotting only when it has outgrown its current pot as it blooms best when pot-bound.
 Cutting back of the stems is necessary after flowering to encourage more flowering.
 Keep reading for more on these growing conditions and how to achieve them.

 For container-grown plants, do not allow the plant to sit in soggy soil.
-Ensure that the container has adequate drainage holes and that the soil is well-drained.
+Ensure that the container has adequate drainage holes and the soil is well-drained.

-Avoid watering the plant with too cold water as it can lead to shock of this tropical plant which can result in leaf and flowerbud drop.
+Avoid watering the plant with too cold water to avoid shocking this tropical plant which can result in leaf and flowerbud drop.

 Occasionally water the plant by the immersion method as it ensures that the soil is thoroughly wetted.
-Use chlorine-free water as Rhododendron simsii is sensitive to chlorine and other chemicals dissolved in water which can result in yellow leaves.
+Use chlorine-free water like rain water or filtered water to avoid yellow leaves.

 Outdoors, situate the Rhododendron simsii in a shaded spot like under the trees, under the house eaves and other shaded places.

-Indian Azalea prefers cool to average temperatures of 12-180C and a minimum of 100C in the cold season (winter).
-Very high temperatures will result in flowerbud drop.
+Indian Azalea prefers cool to average temperatures of 12-180C and a minimum of 100C in winter.
+Keep it away from drafts to as they can cause leaf drop, flowerbud drop and slow growth.

 Do not mist the leaves as excessive moisture on the foliage can encourage fungal disease infestations.
 In addition, ensure that there is good air circulation.